-We have recorded goodwill as a result of acquisitions that can significantly affect our earnings if it becomes impaired.
+We have recorded goodwill as a result of acquisitions, and if it becomes impaired, our earnings could be significantly impacted.
 Under current accounting standards, goodwill is not amortized but, instead, is subject to impairment tests on at least an annual basis or more frequently if an event occurs or circumstances change that reduce the fair value of a reporting unit below its carrying amount.
 Although we do not anticipate impairment charges, if we conclude that some portion of our goodwill may be impaired, a non-cash charge for the amount of such impairment would be recorded against earnings.
 A goodwill impairment charge could be caused by a decline in our stock price or occurrence of a triggering event that compounds the negative results in an unfavorable quarter.
-At December 31, 2017, we had goodwill of \$236.6 million, representing approximately 24% of stockholders' equity.
+At December 31, 2018, we had goodwill of \$391.7 million, representing approximately 30% of stockholders' equity.